-In business, especially when you are trading, you must have a proper trading plan that directs you to the right path of success in the long run of your trading career.
-Moreover, an ideal trading strategy in forex can make your trading life much easier, progressive, and fun.
+In business, especially when you are trading, you must have a proper trading plan that directs you to the right path to success in the long run of your trading career.
+Moreover, an ideal trading strategy in forex can make your trading life much easier, more progressive, and more fun.

 What is Forex Trading Strategy?

-There are many traders, especially the beginners who think trading strategy means just a bunch of indicators thrown at the same chart with the belief of more indicator means better confirmation of the trading signals – which is not always right.
+There are many traders, especially beginners who think trading strategy means just a bunch of indicators thrown at the same chart with the belief of more indicators mean better confirmation of the trading signals – which is not always right.

-Besides indicators, there are some other factors like specific trading goals, the risk to reward ratio, trading discipline, understanding the market sentiments are considered as must-have factors to be included in the process of creating an ideal trading strategy.
+Besides indicators, there are some other factors like specific trading goals, the risk-to-reward ratio, trading discipline, and understanding the market sentiments are considered must-have factors to be included in the process of creating an ideal trading strategy.

 How to build Trading Strategy in Forex?

-Building a profitable strategy and choosing an ideal one for trading is not the same.
+Building a profitable strategy and choosing an ideal one for trading are not the same.
 In other words, a profitable strategy doesn’t necessarily mean it’ll suit everybody.

-The compatibility between the user and the strategy depends on different goals, personality, and trading approaches.
+The compatibility between the user and the strategy depends on different goals, personalities, and trading approaches.